 - Crispy bits of bacon or Proscuitto

-- Roasted Chickpeas (aka garbanzo beans).
-Recipe HERE
+- Our Roasted Chickpeas (aka garbanzo beans) with spices

 - 1 Tbsp Olive oil

 - 1 Tbsp chopped garlic, or to taste

 - 1 medium Butternut Squash, peeled and cubed (about 4 cups)

 - 1 cup carrots, chopped into 1" pieces

 - 1 cup apple, peeled, cored and cut into 1" pieces

 - 2 cups vegetable stock, Or chicken stock

 - 1 tsp salt